Test Catalog

 Preferred test for detection of Pneumocystis

-Pneumocystis pneumonia is an important cause of opportunistic infection in immunocompromised patients, particularly those with HIV.
-The causative agent, Pneumocystis jiroveci, cannot be cultured in vitro and, therefore, laboratory detection has historically relied upon microscopic identification directly from patient specimens using fluorescent stains or antibodies.
-Unfortunately, stains often lack sensitivity and require expertise on the part of the reader in order to differentiate Pneumocystis jiroveci from staining artifacts and other fungi.
-This real-time PCR assay provides sensitive (21% more sensitive than direct detection using fluorescent calcofluor white stain), specific, and objective detection of Pneumocystis from bronchoalveolar lavage fluid and other specimens.
+Pneumocystis pneumonia is an important cause of opportunistic infection in patients who are immunocompromised, particularly those with HIV.
+The causative agent, Pneumocystis jiroveci, cannot be cultured in vitro, and, therefore, laboratory detection has historically relied upon microscopic identification directly from patient specimens using fluorescent stains or antibodies.
+Stains often lack sensitivity and require expertise on the part of the reader to differentiate Pneumocystis jiroveci from staining artifacts and other fungi.
+This real-time polymerase chain reaction assay provides a sensitive and specific detection of Pneumocystis from bronchoalveolar lavage fluid and other respiratory specimens.

 Not applicable